woss/fork-flyimg/docs/application-options.md

 ```

 _Description:_ If `restricted_domains` is enabled, put your whitelisted domains in this list, subdomains are also OK.
 For the [Digital Ocean Provisioning Script](https://github.com/flyimg/DigitalOcean-provision) you can set the restricted domains at the droplet provisioning step.

+### disable_cache

+_Defaults to:_ `false`
+_Description:_ When set to true the generated image will be deleted from the cache in web/upload and served directly in the response

 ### storage_system